prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-graphics-with-direct3d-d2d1-gdi-opengl-and-skia.md

         }
 ```

 This ends up with a window without no surface at all, and just the non-client frames.
 And then, I'm going to use the `Dx11Component` for `WinApi.DxUtils`.
-This is a meta-resource manager that manages all of D3D, D2D, DirectWrite, and DirectComposition.
+This is **a meta-resource manager that manages all of DXGI, D3D11, D2D1, DirectWrite, and DirectComposition**.

 The really cool thing about the `Dx11Component` is that it conjures up the latest and greatest `Dx11` resource set that your platform can support.
 If you're on Window 7, it skips DirectComposition.
 Windows 8 also uses a slightly different codepath than Windows 8.1 and 10.
 All of these are handled seamlessly by DxUtils.
+I initially had written it with support for DXGI 1, but I decided to scrap it and use DXGI 1.2 as the lowest, simply to keep it baggage free.
+All the interfaces are still present, but it just doesn't provide default implementations for DXGI versions less than 1.2.

-So, in all its glory, the entire management of D3D11, D2D1, DirectWrite and DComp which can usually takes up lot of code translates into:
+So, in all its glory, the entire management of D3D11, D2D1, DirectWrite and DComp which can usually takes up a lot of code, now simply translates into:

 ```c#
    public sealed class DxWindow : EventedWindowCore